-Lele received a B.Tech. in Computer Science from the Indian Institute of Technology, Madras, and an MA in Statistics and a Ph.D. in Management Science from the University of Michigan, Ann Arbor.
+Lele holds a B.Tech. in Computer Science from the Indian Institute of Technology, Madras, and an MA in Statistics and a Ph.D. in Statistics and Management Science from the University of Michigan, Ann Arbor.

 He resides in Vermont.